harttraveller/psarch/docs/index.md

 ![](assets/ps-meme.png)

-!!! warning "Data Access"
+!!! question "Archives"
     If you saved pushshift reddit archives before they were nuked, you may still find this package useful.
-If you didn't, but you still want to use it, it is possible but not assured you meet the criteria for [data access](data.md).
+If you didn't, but you still want to use it, check the [data access](data.md) page.

+!!! bug "Support"
+    This package has only been tested on MacOS.
+If you run into a problem, please submit a GitHub Issue.
+I will try to address it time permitting.